 How to choose a plan

 Coverage is critical.
 Since all carriers piggyback on one of the Big Four, once you know which network a company uses, you can determine whether its coverage will serve you.
-For those who seek lower bills, a mobile virtual network operator (MVNO), which rents space on the Big Four’s networks, may give you the prices you seek even though customer service may be fairly no-frills.
-There are bound to be big changes if the FCC approves the proposed merger of T-Mobile and Sprint — and Sprint has already shut down its prepaid services in favor of Boost Mobile — but beyond that, it’s impossible to anticipate the merger’s effect on future plans.
+For those who seek lower bills, a mobile virtual network operator (MVNO), which rents space on the Big Four’s networks, may give you the prices you seek even though customer service may be severely lacking compared to customer service at the primary big four.
+There are bound to be big changes now that merger of T-Mobile and Sprint has been approved– and Sprint has already shut down its prepaid services in favor of Boost Mobile.

 Prepaid plans have a few downsides.
 For one thing, they don’t offer as many perks as postpaid plans, like access to Netflix that may come with some unlimited data plans, and prepaid plans can be throttled when network traffic gets heavy, or the plan caps data speeds just as a matter of policy.